France opens talks on overhaul of tax system

 LONDON Americans angry with their lot elected the anti-establishment Donald Trump despite a U.S. economy running at an annual rate of around 3.5 percent and unemployment at a meagre 4.6 percent.

-PARIS The French government began talks on Wednesday to overhaul its complex corporate tax system as part of President Francois Hollande's push to help lighten the burden on companies.
+PARIS The French government began talks on Wednesday to overhaul a complex corporate tax system as part of President Francois Hollande's push to help lighten the burden on companies.

-The overhaul fits with Hollande's new embrace of a supply-side economics and move away from tax increases.

-The unpopular president offered earlier this month to phase out 30 billion euros (24 billion pounds) in charges companies pay to finance family benefits, in exchange for meeting hiring targets.

-Ministers, deputies, unions and employers' groups will try to deliver by June proposals to simplify the tax system, which critics say is clogged with hundreds of ineffective taxes.
+Ministers, deputies, unions and employer groups will try to deliver by June proposals to simplify the system, which critics say is clogged with hundreds of small or ineffective taxes.
+No deadline has been set for turning the proposals into law.

-"The aim is to have something in the presidential mandate (running until 2017), with the first concrete measures starting in the 2015 budget bill," Finance Minister Pierre Moscovici told journalists as he left the meeting.

-Last week Moscovici tied the timing of tax cuts to how quickly France made planned budget savings and whether economic growth held up.

-Budget Minister Bernard Cazeneuve said the government was considering scrapping dozens of minor taxes that generate little revenue.
-"Some cost more than they bring in," he said after the talks on Wednesday.
+Geoffroy Roux de Bezieux, the Medef business lobby's vice president, said companies would push for taxes to come down next year but expected little concrete change to emerge from the talks.
+"The real question is: what ground can we cover?" he said.
+"We're very much in a wait-and-see mode, and our hope is to see taxes come down as early as 2015."

-(Reporting By Emmanuel Jarry and Julien Ponthus; Writing by Nicholas Vinocur and Leigh Thomas; Editing by Andrew Roche)
+(Reporting By Emmanuel Jarry; Writing by Nicholas Vinocur; Editing by Larry King)

 LONDON Americans angry with their lot elected the anti-establishment Donald Trump despite a U.S. economy running at an annual rate of around 3.5 percent and unemployment at a meagre 4.6 percent.